sm18lr88/OpenAI_TTS_GUI/README.md

 ## Features

 - Generate speech with OpenAI TTS models, voices, formats, and speed controls.
-- Includes `gpt-4o-mini-tts` instructions and reusable presets for tone and pacing.
+- Use `gpt-4o-mini-tts` instructions and reusable presets for tone and pacing.
-- Paste long scripts; the app chunks, generates, and joins audio automatically with ffmpeg.
+- Paste long scripts.
+The app splits them into chunks, generates audio, and joins the audio automatically with ffmpeg.
-- See live character count, chunk count, worker status, and estimated cost before running.
+- View the live character count, chunk count, worker status, and estimated cost before running.
-- Keep reproducible sidecar metadata and copy OpenAI request IDs for support.
+- Keep reproducible sidecar metadata.
+Copy OpenAI request IDs for support.
-- Store API keys through OS keyring, local fallback, or environment variables.
+- Store API keys in the OS keyring, local fallback, or environment variables.
-- CLI use available.
+- Use the CLI.

 ## Requirements

 - **Python 3.14** ([download](https://www.python.org/downloads/))
-- **ffmpeg** ([download](https://ffmpeg.org/download.html)) — must be on PATH
+- **ffmpeg** ([download](https://ffmpeg.org/download.html)), which must be on PATH
 - **OpenAI API key** ([get one](https://platform.openai.com/api-keys))

 ## Installation

 ### Option A: Download the installer (Windows)

-Download `OpenAI-TTS-Setup.exe` from the [latest release](https://github.com/sm18lr88/OpenAI_TTS_GUI/releases/latest) and run it. ffmpeg is still required on PATH.
+Download and run `OpenAI-TTS-Setup.exe` from the [latest release](https://github.com/sm18lr88/OpenAI_TTS_GUI/releases/latest). ffmpeg must still be on PATH.

 ### Option B: Run from source